vanviegen/glasgow/README.md

   - `className`, `checked`, `value` and `selectedIndex` are DOM properties instead of HTML attributes. `null` values are ignored.
   - `style` can receive a style properties object instead of a style string.
   - When the attribute value is a function it is assumed to be an event handlers.
 (See: Event handlers.)
-  - `key`, `binding` and attributes starting with `_` are not set as HTML attributes.
+  - `key` is used for keeping track of element, (See: Reconciliation.)
+  - `binding` is used for creating two-way bindings on INPUT elements.
+(See: Bindings.)

-  Of course, when `tag` is a function, none of this applies, and the `props` are just passed as the first argument to this component function.
+  With the exception of `key`, the above only applies when `tag` is a string.
+When it is a function the `props` are just passed as the first argument to this component function.

 - `children` is an optional array of (arrays of) virtual DOM nodes. `null` values are ignored.